Adi ibn Artah al-Fazari: Career under Umar II

-Adi was appointed to the governorship of Basra by the caliph Umar II, shortly after the latter's ascension in 717.
-After receiving his appointment, he established himself in Basra; he also ordered the arrest of his predecessor Yazid ibn al-Muhallab, who Umar had dismissed from the governorship of Iraq.
+Adi was appointed to the governorship of Basra by the caliph Umar II shortly after the latter's ascension in 717.
+After receiving his appointment, he established himself in Basra; he also ordered the arrest of his predecessor Yazid ibn al-Muhallab, whom Umar had dismissed from the governorship of Iraq.
 Once Yazid was captured, Adi shipped him to the caliph's residence in Syria, where he was cast into prison.

 Adi served as governor of Basra for the duration of Umar's caliphate.
 Unlike Yazid, who had been governor of all of Iraq and the eastern provinces, Adi did not have authority over Kufa and Khurasan, which were placed under separate governors.
 His area of responsibility, however, was still considerable, and extended from Basra and Bahrayn in the west to Sind in the east.
 Oman was also initially under Adi's authority, but Umar revoked his jurisdiction over it after receiving complaints about his lieutenant's administration there.

 During Adi's governorship, he authorized public works projects in Basra; a canal was dug to provide water to the city's residents and was named after him.
 A second canal which was completed was named after Adi's chief of police.
-He also wanted to enlarge the governor's residence in the city, but was reportedly dissuaded from doing so by Umar.
+He also wanted to enlarge the governor's residence in the city but was reportedly dissuaded from doing so by Umar.
 During his administration, a plague struck in 718-719 and was named the "plague of Adi ibn Artah."